-Use ComponentsTutorial project to explore examples mentioned in this document.
+Use the ComponentsTutorial project to explore the examples mentioned in this document.

 Field ids (names) only need to be unique within the component.
-That means that you can use nice Field ids like “name” on other components as well.
+That means that you can use nice Field ids like “name” for multiple components.

-Let’s go back to the component definition (the first team member) and change the name tag to <h1>.
+Let’s go back to the component definition (the first team member), select the name and change the heading level in the Properties panel to Heading 1 which will change it to an

 Editable images (and editable attributes)

-Update components and set images for team members.
+Update the components and set new images for the other team members.
 Like names, images will also be preserved during component updates.
-Let’s try this by changing the shape of the image in component definition to Rounded.
+Let’s try this by changing the shape of the image in component definition from Circle to Rounded.

-Update components and voila – all images are now round.
+Update components and voila – all images are now rounded.

 Example: Navbar with editable “active” class on menu items

-Update components and Navbar will appear in the LIB panel.
-From there we place it on the Services page and mark Services menu item as active:
+Now when we click on the update components button we will add the editable navigation component to the Library panel.
+From there we can place it on the Services page and mark the Services menu item as active:

 Let’s switch to mobile size for better view.
 Then, in Navbar component definition, we change the navbar color to Inverse.
 Update components.
 See, the right menu items are still selected!